 Should I cancel a planned adjustment of status filing?

 Not necessarily.
 Adjustment of status remains available, and for some applicants — including immediate relatives of U.S. citizens and EB-5 investors — there are strong reasons to file in the United States.
-The right decision depends on visa category, immigration history, and the risks of the consular alternative.
+The right decision depends on visa category, immigration history, timing of entry, and the risks of the consular alternative.
 This is a decision to make with qualified counsel rather than in reaction to headlines.

 Should I file for adjustment of status 90 days after entering the U.S.?